oryabkov/cuda_batch_linsolvers_test/README.md

 sample that generates random linear systems given sizes of problem (generally they are matrix size, number of right hand sides and batch size, which is the number of systems to solve).
-Second one is called *_tester and performes solution of systems from given files.
+Second one is called *_tester and performs solution of systems from given files.
 In some cases first variant is less versatile (for example, in handwritten GPU solvers system size is fixed at compile time).
-But at the same time they are more convinient and readable to get idea of the approach.
+But at the same time they are more convenient and readable to get idea of the approach.
 Also there are different targets for float and double variants.
-Each directory has its own Makefile and could be built separatly.
+Each directory has its own Makefile and could be built separately.
 Dependencies (if any) specified directly through make variables.
 Also see README.md in directories to know more about presented approaches and how to build samples.